jannelliv/flinkMonitor/replayer/src/main/resources/README.txt

     -e
 	    explicit emissiontime

-    --terms NO_TERM | TIMESTAMPS | TIMEPOINTS
+    --term NO_TERM | TIMESTAMPS | TIMEPOINTS
-            controls the generation of timestamps in the parser
+            controls the generation of terminators in the parser NO_TERM = parser just parses the trace as is TIMESTAMPS = parsers adds terminators after a new time-stamp TIMEPOINT = parsers adds terminators after a new time-point

+    -nt | -no-end-marker
+            Replayer does not print end markers (i.e., terminators)

     -o <host>:<port>
             Opens a TCP server listening on the given host name and port.
             Only a single client is accepted, to which the output is written.